Weighted Average Real Life Examples

 The 7th value in sorted data is the median of the given data.

-The median formula for an even number of observations is
+The formula of median for an even number of observations is

 $\begin{aligned}